biowdl/small-rna/docs/index.md

 sample1|lib1|rg1|data/s1-l1-rg1-r1.fastq|||
 sample2|lib1|rg1|data/s1-l1-rg1-r2.fastq|||

 NOTE: R1_md5, R2 and R2_md5 are optional do not have to be filled.
+And additional fields may be added (eg. for documentation purposes), these will be ignored by the pipeline.

 After creating the table in a spreadsheet program it can be saved in csv format.